kristapsdz/lowdown/README.md

 11. Remove "semantic quote" option, as it has no nroff basis.
 12. Remove "emphasis as underline" option, as it has no nroff basis and is confusing on the web.
+13. Have the back-end parser to generate an AST instead of directly rendering.
+14. Several superfluous mechanisms (pools and stacks) removed.

 For the moment, **lowdown** output is the same as [hoedown](https://github.com/hoedown/hoedown) with the following presets: